tjallen/react-simple-range/readme.md

 A simple React component for inputting a number between a min and a max value using a slider.

-_nb: this package is in development and getting daily updates - production use not recommended while this message exists!_
+_nb: in development and getting regular updates - but early in life / not fully tested - production use not recommended yet_

 ## Install